Levi-B4/EfficientShopper/README.md

 # ShoppingListAPI

 ## Description
-ShoppingListAPI is a .NET Web API which incorperates CRUD and can be used to store products in a list.
+ShoppingListAPI is a .NET Web API which incorporates CRUD and can be used to store products in a list.
 Products may be Created, Read individually or all together, Updated, or Deleted individually or all together.
 This API can be incorperated by any program wanting to create a shopping list.

 ## Features
 1. Regular Expression to verify the formatting of the price of a product